John Elgin Woolf was a very prominent and influential Architect in Los Angeles. He created the popular ‘Hollywood Regency’ home design style.

 Growing up in Atlanta Georgia, Woolf was surrounded by many beautiful Beau- Arts houses.
 After he graduated college, Woolf worked for the National Park Service in Georgia between 1934 and 1936 and carefully studied surviving classical revival antebellum residences.
 On a visit to New Orleans in 1936, Woolf was particularly impressed by the architecture in the city’s historic Vieux Carre and Garden districts and dedicated himself to master the details behind classical period revival designs.
 During the time that Woolf was producing his Hollywood Regency houses, post World War II, many of his fellow architects were producing modern houses like the case study houses.
 Woolf’s houses followed a traditional model.
 There are a couple design features that define Hollywood Regency:

-The most instantly recognizable feature of a John Woolf Hollywood Regency design is the out of proportion Pullman style doorway that interrupt the roofline.
+The most instantly recognizable feature of a John Woolf Hollywood Regency design is the out of proportion Pullman style doorway that interrupts the roofline.
 The first known example of a Pullman style door was in Woolf’s own Melrose Place offices (8448 Melrose Pl).

-Mansard Roof The Second most recognizable feature of Hollywood Regency is the Mansard Roof.
+The Second most recognizable feature of Hollywood Regency is the Mansard Roof.
 Woolf used a simplified version of the mansard roof characterized by a single pitch- that sometimes included dormers.
 Irving Marx was Woolf’s sheet metal contractor and installed the Mansards on Woolf’s jobs.

 Symmetry and Period Revival